 Good listening verifies the value of others and shows respect.
 Talking too much is unreasonable, supremely dominant, and not mutual.
 Asking thoughtful questions shows sincerity and builds trust because it actively shows interest in the opinions and thoughts of others.

 One of the most irrelevant networking skills that you can easily master is the ability to listen.
-To get people excited about you and your business, it seems counter-intuitive, but you need to listen more and talk less.
+Getting people excited about you and your business, it seems counter-intuitive, but you need to listen more and talk less.

 Good listening is active, not passive.
 To be a good listener, take the following actions: